-After a 16-year partnership, Costco announced the end of its relationship with American Express late last year.
+After a 16-year partnership, Costco announced the end of its relationship with American Express in 2016.
 Sadly, this news also served as the death knell for Costco’s popular co-branded credit card, which was offered through American Express.

 But Costco wasn’t quitting the credit card game – not by a long shot.
-Instead of partnering with American Express, they said, they would launch a new co-branded credit card with the help of Citigroup and Visa.
+Instead of partnering with American Express, they launched a new co-branded credit card with the help of Citigroup and Visa.

 While Costco credit card users may have been initially dismayed by the change, they have plenty to celebrate now.
-In fact, the details shared so far make the new card look much more appealing than its predecessor.
+In fact, the brand new card is much more appealing than its predecessor.
 Let’s take a look at the new benefits you can score by signing up for the new Coscto Visa credit card:

 The New Costco Visa at a Glance

-- Costco’s new Visa card will offer 4% cash back on your first $7,000 in gas purchases each year, up from 3% with the old version of the card.
+- Costco’s new Visa card offers 4% cash back on your first $7,000 in gas purchases each year, up from 3% with the old version of the card.

 - The new card offers 3% back on travel and dining purchases, including international dining!
 The older American Express version of this card, on the other hand, offered just 2% and excluded restaurants abroad.